t41372/Open-LLM-VTuber/README.md

 Download the LLM of your choice.
 Edit the BASE_URL and MODEL in the project directory's `conf.yaml`.

 This project was developed using Python 3.10.13.
-I recommend creating a virtual Python environment like conda for this project.
+I strongly recommend creating a virtual Python environment like conda for this project.

 Run the following in the terminal to install the dependencies.